timdecode/LifeBrush/README.md

 # To Do

-- Code examples
+- Code examples.
 - Convert this to an Unreal Plugin instead of a project.
 It is still a project because hot reloading in Unreal sucks for plugins.
-- Describe the mesh tool
-- Fix the mesh tool
+- Mesh tool documentation.
-- Rethink and refactor the UI
+- Rethink and refactor the UI.

 # Bugs